Mohitjadaun2026/PMS-CGC-U/README.md

 - 💼 LinkedIn: [linkedin.com/in/yourprofile](linkedin.com/in/mohit-jadaun/)
 - 📁 GitHub Issues: [Create or solve one!](https://github.com/Mohitjadaun2026/PMS-CGC-U/issues)

----

-## 📜 License

-This project is licensed under the **MIT License** — free for personal and commercial use!

----

 > ⭐ Star this repo if you support the idea!
 Fork it, contribute, and help bring placement digitalization to every campus 🚀